LivingLegacyMedia/vowbound/chapter_20.md

 "Still in his camp?"
 He already knew the answer, could feel it through their connection.

 "My oath binds me."
 Her voice was steady, but he could sense her fear bleeding through the bond.
 "Cassian, I've felt everything through our connection.
-You're going to die tomorrow."
+The plan you're building—it's dangerous."

-"Maybe."
+"It is."
+He met her eyes in this strange mental space.
+"Draven has the advantage in raw power, yes.
+But he's also predictable.
+He thinks in terms of domination and control.
+The network Torin found represents concentrated power but also concentrated vulnerability."

 "You against his entire network?"
 She stepped closer.
 Here in this mental space, he could feel her more clearly than he had in weeks.
-"He has thousands of Hollow feeding him power.
-That's not a fight.
-That's suicide."
+"He has thousands of Hollow feeding him power."

 "It's the only move I have."
 He reached out, and their hands met—not physically, but in the strange half-real way of this place.
 "Maybe others will agree to help.
-And if they don't...at least my sacrifice will have meaning."
+And if they don't...at least my sacrifice will inspire others.
+It will have meaning."

 Through their connection, he felt her anguish.
 "I don't want meaning.
 I want you alive."

 "I want that too."
 He pulled her closer.
 "But I can't run.
-Not when there's even the smallest chance this works."
+Not when there's a chance this will work."

 "Then I'll be trapped here.
 Watching through this connection as he kills you.
 Unable to do anything."